|

 Impressed

-So impressed was I with the transformation that I bought a set of the Tdi furniture off Oleg at FSU Connections Ltd, the person who sent me the AK103 Desert in the first place.
+So impressed was I with the transformation that I bought a set of the Tdi furniture off RusMilitary, the company who sent me the AK103 Desert in the first place.
 Though a simple job, I encountered a couple of problems with some of the bits so thought I would just let you know what to do if you decide to dress up your old AK.
 First of all start by taking the AK apart as follows – cock the action and press the lug in at the rear of the receiver/top cover and lift the cover off.
 Remove the main spring and pull out the bolt assembly.
 Moving forward, to the right of the rear sight block is a lever, which must be swung upwards so the gas tube/upper handguard can be lifted up and off.
 With this clear look down (forward right) on the forend and you will see a small lever; Lift this up and it will allow the end cap to be pulled forward so the forend can be removed

 Tight Butt